Don't Spit a Bit

 - Video: Archer Fish (optional)

-Tell the children they will make animals spit and that they will read and write words that end with –it, such as spit, quit, slit, pit, fit, sit, hit, it, and split.
+The children will make animals spit as they will read and write words that end with –it, such as spit, quit, slit, pit, fit, sit, hit, it, and split.

 Talk about animals that spit